olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Patient_Microservice/README.md

 ### Microservice running

-You can run the Microservice in an IDE or in Docker containers.
+You can run the Microservice in an IDE or in Docker containers :
-- To run the Microservice in an IDE, please use the DEV profile.
+- To run the Microservice in an IDE, you must use the DEV profile.
-- To run the Microservice in Docker containers, please use the PROD profile.
+- To run the Microservice in Docker containers, you must use the PROD profile.

 ### Endpoints